Qwant/erdapfel/local_modules/qwant-maps-common/README.md

 After you applied your modifications, and translations are up-to-date, you may publish a new release.

-* Update the version number in "package.json"
+* Update the version number in "package.json" (or use [npm version](https://docs.npmjs.com/cli/v7/commands/npm-version))
 * Run `npm publish`